-This article was first published in September 2009 by The Jewish Telegraphic Agency -- JTA: The Global News Service of the Jewish People.
+A version of this article was first published in September 2009 by The Jewish Telegraphic Agency -- JTA: The Global News Service of the Jewish People.
 Related postings on this website include "Religion and Politics: What Barack Obama could learn from Benjamin Disraeli" and "Obama's Cairo Speech: Line-by-Line Israel Analysis."

 immense importance... to have the Moslem world with us...
-If we must offend one side, let us offend the Jews rather than the Arabs.The fundamental immorality of impeding Jewish migration was all the greater because, with respect to the western part of Mandate Palestine, the international commitment to the Jewish People had been crystal clear.
-There, from the Jordan River to the Mediterranean Sea, "a national home for the Jewish People" had been created via a series of declarations, resolutions and treaties from 1917 to 1923.
+If we must offend one side, let us offend the Jews rather than the Arabs.The fundamental immorality of impeding Jewish migration was all the greater because, with respect to the western part of Mandate Palestine, the international commitment to the Jewish People had already been crystal clear.
+From the Jordan River to the Mediterranean Sea, "a national home for the Jewish People" had been created via a series of declarations, resolutions and treaties from 1917 to 1923.
 But, this was no concern of Chamberlain, who on May 28,1939, wrote to his sister Hilda: "No doubt the Jews aren't a lovable people; I don't care about them myself."

 Neville Chamberlain, UK Prime Minister 1937-1940